KristinnRoach/sampler-monorepo/README.md

 ## Overview

-**Hljóð-Smali** (Icelandic for "Sound-Sampler") is a browser-based audio sampler that lets you record audio samples and play them back like a musical instrument.
+**Hljóð-Smali** (Icelandic for "Sound-Shepherd") is a browser-based audio sampler that lets you record audio samples and play them back like a musical instrument.
 Built as a TypeScript monorepo, it demonstrates practical applications of Web Audio API, Audio Worklets, and modern web component architecture.

 ### Why I Built This